christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 Introduction

 Every single species on earth works towards the preservation and strengthening of its bloodline, from bonobos to pin oaks to jellyfish.
 Every single one.
 It is only through the domesticating forces of universal religions (Buddhism, Christianity, and Islam) that man has been able to 'overcome' these natural and deep biological drives and act in ways that are neutral or actually harm the reproductive success of his genes and offspring.
-Because of these universalizing religions, western man is an animal in the process of domestication. \
+Because of these universalizing religions, western man is an animal in the process of domestication.

+This book is divided into three parts:

-&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;         Part One of this book examines Christianity’s foundational mechanisms—monotheism, universalism, and sin, and how these three concepts empower the weak, debased, and the traitorous to become the nobility.
-Weaponizing the outcastes is how the system becomes self-regulating.
-Part Two applies Nietzsche’s concepts to reveal how these mechanisms act as domestication system that subverts the strong.
-Part Three details the tools of domestication, Part Four traces Marxism’s inheritance of Christian ethics, and the Conclusion reflects on the 2000-year impact of this slave morality system.
+1. The System Exposed (how Christianity weaponizes the weak, debased, and the traitorous to become the nobility.
+Weaponizing the outcastes is how the system becomes self-regulating. ).

+2. The Tools of Domestication (applies Nietzsche’s concepts to reveal how these mechanisms act as domestication system that subverts the strong).

+3. The Secular Legacy (traces Marxism’s inheritance of Christian ethics).

+By the end, you will see the 2,000-year arc of this psychological warfare.

 1 Foundations of Christian Slave Morality and Nietzschean Critique\